A Guide to Spotting Exit Company Fraud

 Your status as a Hilton Grand Vacations Club Member grants you fun, carefree vacations at properties around the world.
 Unfortunately, it also means you could potentially be subject to fraud schemes that are targeting timeshare owners.

 Though this may sound alarming, the good news is there are ways to protect yourself from scams, and the first and perhaps most important step is knowing how to identify them.
-Timeshare schemes often follow the same patterns and use similar tactics.
+Third-party exit company schemes in the timeshare industry often follow the same patterns and use similar tactics.
 The more you learn about them, the better prepared you'll be to recognize when a scam is taking place.

 Scams often begin with an offer to help sell, rent or advertise your timeshare ownership and membership benefits.
 Any communication like this should immediately raise a red flag because neither HGV nor RCI will contact you to rent or sell your timeshare, nor will they ask a third party to do so.
 It’s also against the rules for Members to rent their timeshare exchange benefits.
 Scammers may also contact you about eliminating your homeowners association (HOA) or maintenance fees, transferring ownership or canceling your contract.

 As compensation for their “help” in these matters, scammers will attempt to collect upfront fees from you.
 Many of these companies will simply take the money and move on without providing any services.
 For example, scammers will promise to help rent or sell your timeshare and may even claim they have a buyer lined up.
 They will then ask you to pay an upfront fee to cover various service costs but then disappear without doing anything.

 A real-world case of this scheme concluded in February 2019, when a Florida man was sentenced to more than five years in prison for leading a timeshare resale fraud scam.
 In this case, the scammers promised to sell the victims’ timeshares as long as the victims paid half of the costs associated with the sales in advance.
 Of course, there weren’t really any buyers or timeshare sales.